apache/druid/docs/operations/security-overview.md

   druid.client.https.trustStorePassword=secret123  # replace with your own password

   ```
-4. Add the `simple-client-sslcontext` extension to `druid.extensions.loadList` in common.runtime.properties.
+4. Add the `simple-client-sslcontext` extension to `druid.extensions.loadList` in `common.runtime.properties`.
 This enables TLS for Druid nodes acting as clients.
 5. Restart the cluster.

-For more information, see [TLS support](tls-support) and [Simple SSLContext Provider Module](../development/extensions-core/simple-client-sslcontext).
+For more information, see [TLS support](tls-support.md) and [Simple SSLContext Provider Module](../development/extensions-core/simple-client-sslcontext.md).

 Druid uses Jetty as its embedded web server.
 Therefore you refer to [Understanding Certificates and Keys](https://www.eclipse.org/jetty/documentation/current/configuring-ssl.html) for complete instructions.